 With banners, videos and text, you get a decent range of formats to choose from.
 Additionally, since its available in more than 70 countries, you can bet that you’ll get to target your advertisements to various demographics.

-Whether your a newbie or a seasoned marketer, this is a fantastic place to source your traffic.
+Whether you’re a newbie or a seasoned marketer, this is a fantastic place to source your traffic.
 The thing with Facebook is that it’s so easy to use, that even if you know absolutely nothing about advertising, you’ll still be able to find your way around.

 Some people do have negative opinions about Facebook’s current situation and believe that the site’s popularity has died down in recent times.
 However, as things stand it still remains a good place to invest, though you would probably want to explore other avenues, just in case.

-Here’s where you’ll find a large number of “millennials”.
+Instagram is where you’ll find a large number of “millennials”.
 All your targeted campaigns will be run through Facebook, and as a bonus, you’re not required to have an Instagram account to run a campaign on Instagram.

 One of the cons of this kind of advertising is limited formats.
 Given that Instagram is a visual-based platform you can only use videos or images to get your message across.